so what happens at a scruffy dog session?

 The average consumer, on the other hand, does not have access to professional labs, and as such are not able to order the kind of premium products that SDP delivers to every client.
 Each image going to print is carefully calibrated by SDP for the final product to be printed at the lab — whether that is a fine-art print, a canvas, or your custom Signature SDP album.
 Calibration is critical and is specific to each product, but more importantly, to each individual lab out there — whether professional or consumer.
 It is impossible to control the finished product when non-pro labs or even other pro labs are used since their calibration standards and profiles will be different.
 The end result are prints and products that are not only sub-standard to the SDP reputation, but also — because of varying calibrations and colour profiles across the industry — the printed images will not be correct in colour, contrast, saturation, white balance, etc. SDP is about high-quality … through every step of your experience, and our goal — always — is to provide you with images that touch your heart and products that will last a lifetime.

 who is this “we” you keep talking about?

-At this point in time scruffy dog is a one-woman show, created, built, and operated by Illona since late 2007 … the ‘others’, of course, are the mcscruffies — Matea and Merrick goobernuts himself — whose respective job-descriptions include: studio greeter, client kisser and lap warmer, general picker-uppers, visitor alert systems, commercial models and lighting stand-ins, location scout assistants, and last but certainly not least, maintaining Illona’s sanity through the busy schedule.
-For some aspects of this business, of course — where we are able — we do hire out, and are currently seeking an office manager for this vibrant and fun studio.
+At this point in time scruffy dog is pretty-much one-woman show, created, built, and operated by Illona since late 2007 … the ‘others’, of course, are the mcscruffies — Matea and Merrick goobernuts himself — whose respective job-descriptions include: studio greeter, client kisser and lap warmer, general picker-uppers, visitor alert systems, commercial models and lighting stand-ins, location scout assistants, and last but certainly not least, maintaining Illona’s sanity through the busy schedule.
+There is also the resident Rufflebottoms, Mirabelle.
+For some aspects of this business, of course — where we are able — we do hire out, and our part time assistant Karin helps keep us sane as well.

 scruffy dog‘s bottom line